Never in human history has the quantity of health information available to the public been as pervasive and as complex as it is today.

 Build Your Career in Health Communications

-Earn a professional development certificate in Healthcare Communications from a top-ranked research university.
+Earn an online certificate in Healthcare Communications from a top-ranked research university.
 Learn from leaders in the field.
 Study online, full- or part-time.
 Join the UChicago community and experience the difference.